PeterWrighten/Algorithms/MyAlgorithms/README.md

 ```

 *PS.*  The DFS in the first phase is crucial.
 The phase 2 is trival as long as the algorithms could mark the set of vertices reachable.

+# Lecture 8: Graph & Optimize

+Now let's looking at Optimal Problem in Graph, which is much important in Discrete Math & Computer Science.

+## Minimum Spanning Tree

 ## **JAVA Syntax Memo**